waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2.  **Rigorous Testing:** After any modification, a tool must be subjected to a battery of tests to confirm the fix and check for unintended side effects.
 A single successful use case is not sufficient proof of correctness.
 3.  **Iterative Refinement:** Assume that multiple, independent bugs may exist.
 If a tool fails after a fix, a new, unrelated bug is the most likely cause.
 The debugging process must be iterative and persistent.

-### B. Pathfinder Tool (BROKEN)
+### B. Pathfinder Tool (REPAIRED)
-*   **Status:** The tool is fundamentally broken.
-Multiple patching attempts have failed to fix core logical errors related to obstacle detection and one-way tile navigation.
+*   **Status:** The `tool_debugger_agent` has identified and corrected multiple logical errors related to obstacle detection and one-way tile parsing.
-*   **Action Plan:** The tool is benched.
-I will now use my existing `tool_debugger_agent` to systematically diagnose and fix the `pathfinder` tool's issues.
-Blind patching has proven ineffective.
+*   **Action Plan:** The tool has been updated with the corrected script.
+I will now test it to confirm its functionality before relying on it for navigation.

 ### C. Agent & Tool Concepts (New)
 *   **Tool Validation Agent:** An agent that takes a tool's code and a set of test cases (inputs and expected outputs) and runs them to verify the tool's correctness.
 This would have caught the multiple `pathfinder` bugs much faster.